astropy/astropy/docs/stats/ripley.rst

 different method to perform correction due to edge-effects.
 See the API documentation and references for details about these methods.

-Instances of :class: `~astropy.stats.RipleysKEstimator` can also be used as callables (which is equivalent to calling the ``evaluate`` method).
+Instances of `~astropy.stats.RipleysKEstimator` can also be used as callables (which is equivalent to calling the ``evaluate`` method).

 A minimal usage example is shown as follows:

 .. plot::
     :include-source:

     import numpy as np
     from matplotlib import pyplot as plt
     from astropy.stats import RipleysKEstimator